German states tighten virus rules as pandemic battle falters

 Germany managed to avoid the high number of infections and grim death tolls seen in some other large European nations in spring, and continues to have a lower overall fatality rate than countries such as Britain, France and Spain.
 But while restrictions imposed in November have slowed the exponential rise in cases, the numbers keep creeping up.

-The Robert Koch Institute, the country’s disease control center, reported 14,054 newly confirmed cases in the past 24 hours Tuesday, taking the total since the start of the outbreak to almost 1.2 million.
+The Robert Koch Institute, the country’s disease control agency, reported 14,054 newly confirmed cases in the past 24 hours Tuesday, taking the total since the start of the outbreak to almost 1.2 million.
 The number of COVID-19-related deaths in the country rose by 423 to 19,342.

 “Every four minutes a person in Germany dies of corona,” Soeder told lawmakers, calling the outbreak “the biggest disaster that our generation has ever experienced.”

-The conservative governor, who has been mooted as a possible successor to Chancellor Angela Merkel after next year’s national election, took aim at those who have flouted or found loopholes in the existing rules.
+The conservative governor, who has been mentioned as a possible successor to Chancellor Angela Merkel after next year’s national election, took aim at people who have flouted or found loopholes in the existing rules.

 Soeder said authorities in Bavaria would crack down on what he called “Gluehwein hopping” — the practice of going from one outdoor stall serving mulled wine to another to get around the closure of bars.
 He also slammed the far-right Alternative for Germany party and its members, who have railed against the restrictions and in some cases made unfounded claims that the coronavirus pandemic is over.